What is diabetes?

 Where can I get more information about diabetes?

-Your doctor can give you advice about diet and exercise, and how often to be tested for diabetes.
+Your family doctor can tell you if you have diabetes.
+He or she can give you advice about diet and exercise, and how often you should be screened for the disease.

-For more information about diabetes, call the American Diabetes Association at 1-800-342-2383.
+For free information about diabetes, call the American Diabetes Association at 1-800-342-2383.
 They may be able to give you information about free screening programs in your area.
-You can also visit their Web site at http://www.diabetes.org, or the American Academy of Family Physician's patient education Web site at https://familydoctor.org.
+You can also visit their Web site at http://www.diabetes.org.